 Tipping in Mexico is a common practice across the country.
-Employees typically earn a very modest wage and rely on tipping in Mexico to supplement their income.
+Employees typically earn a very modest wage and rely on tips to supplement their income.

 Tipping in Mexico

-It’s a good idea to always keep change handy for those unexpected moments when you might need a few pesos to pass along to someone who has been helpful.
+It’s a good idea to keep change handy at all times for those unexpected moments when you might need a few pesos to pass along to someone who has been helpful.
 Make sure to get coins when you arrive in Mexico.
 Base your tips on the service you receive, and you will do well.

-Some Mexico all-inclusive resorts have a no-tipping policy, but it never hurts to give those who go above-and-beyond to make your stay special a few extra pesos.
+Some Mexico all-inclusive resorts have a no-tipping policy, but it never hurts to give a few extra pesos to those who go above and beyond to make your stay special.
 If you are tipping in Mexico using U.S. dollars, only use bills, because coins are not exchangeable for pesos.

 There is no set-in-stone rule for tipping in Mexico with regard to when or how much to tip.
 It is solely up to you what to give.
 These are simply suggestions based on what is considered standard practices for different services.